Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 The purpose of this piece of code is to rotate a set of objects randomly about their y-axes every iteration.
 In Unity, the y-axis points "up".

-**Note**: If you look at the Console tab of the editor now, you will see an error regarding `YRotationRandomizerTag` not being found.
+>Note: If you look at the Console tab of the editor now, you will see an error regarding `YRotationRandomizerTag` not being found.
 This is to be expected, since we have not yet created this class; the error will go away once we create the class later.

 Let's go through the code above and understand each part:
 * Near the top, you'll notice the line `[AddRandomizerMenu("Perception/Y Rotation Randomizer")]`.
 This gives the name we see in the UI when we add the randomizer in the `Fixed Length Scenario`.